microsoftgraph/entra-powershell/README.md

 ```
 ## Repository Visibility Notice
 > [!IMPORTANT]
-> Important: This repository is currently private and its contents are not visible to the public.
-Please be aware that we plan to convert this repository to public status in the near future (from GA milestone).
+> Important: This repository is private, and its contents are not visible to the public.
+Please be aware that we plan to convert this repository to public status in the near future (from the Public Preview stage).

 **What does this mean?**